woolfel/createmlbench/README.md

 1. Click the + icon next to model sources
 2. select the data source for training, validation, test
+3. select full network or transfer learning
-3. enter iterations
+4. enter iterations
-4. select the batch size
+5. select the batch size
-5. click train button
+6. click train button

 ## Reseting the Project for different batch size